keun-hong/keun-hong.github.io/_posts/Exploration/2022-12-03-svante-paabo.md

 ---

-As a child attending church for several years, I constantly found myself questioning the teachings I received.
-One particular question that I often struggled with was, "If humans evolved, then why don't we have a continuous series of fossils showing the progression from chimpanzees to humans?"
-Although I now see this question as naive, it was one of many that fueled my skepticism.
+As a child attending church for several years, I often found myself contemplating the teachings I received.
+One question that frequently came to mind was, “If humans evolved, then why don’t we have a continuous series of fossils showing the progression from chimpanzees to humans?”
+Now, I understand that this teaching was incorrect, but at the time, it sparked a genuine curiosity in me.

-This skepticism gradually turned into a deep curiosity about human evolution and religion.
-My doubts only grew stronger after reading Yuval Noah Harari's *Sapiens*, which explores the history of human evolution.
+This curiosity gradually evolved into a deeper interest in human evolution and religion.
+My exploration of these topics only deepened after reading Yuval Noah Harari’s *Sapiens*, which delves into the history of human evolution.

 ![xy.jpg](../../images/2022-12-03-svante-paabo/b3a28254755ea32898a275e59deda907a00cf9ec.jpg)